 In fact, part of my end goal is still very much in the "To Be Determined" column.
 If I can start to make a little bit of actual real money through the blog, I may consider tech savvy ways of freely publishing my longer fiction (online PDF's or serial posts), or go the e-publishing publish-on-demand route, or possibly use the exposure I make here as an accolade on a cover letter when I go the traditional route and try to find an agent.
 I'm still sort of watching to see if the encouraging trends here continue or plateau.

 Mostly though my "end goal" is just to keep writing until I die or my hands shrivel into arthritic stumps (hopefully by then we will have voice recognition software that can handle complicated words like "the"), or my Alzheimer's prevents me from remembering how to string sentences together.
 I'd love to make enough money to pay the bills so I could write more.
 And I wouldn't mind some day being able to see one of my books on a stranger's bookshelf--I think that would be a very exciting moment.
-Sure, I'm always going to have the stupid unrealistic fantasies of fame and fortune and having the unenviable decision of which end of an Asian cheerleader/Scandinavian nurse sixty-nine I'll should start on, but I also know that wallowing only in those fantasies makes us lazy.
+Sure, I'm always going to have the wild, unrealistic fantasies of fame and fortune and having the unenviable decision of which end of an Asian cheerleader/Scandinavian nurse sixty-nine I'll should start on, but I also know that wallowing only in those fantasies doesn't get the work done.
 I make sure keep the more modest aspirations in mind and never lose sight of the fact that it is the writing itself--not where it's going--that brings me meaning in life.